Pylons/pyramid/docs/designdefense.rst

 This is true.
 The total number of packages (at the time of this writing) that :mod:`repoze.bfg` depends upon transitively is 17.
-This is a lot more than zero dependencies, about which some microframeworks boast.
+This is a lot more than zero dependencies: a metric which some "microframeworks" (and Django) boast of.

 The :mod:`zope.component` and :mod:`zope.configuration` packages on
 which :mod:`repoze.bfg` depends have transitive dependencies on